 In Scotland, the skills and expertise already exist within the energy sector to tackle these new challenges.
 We have people entering the sector with different aspirations and world-views, and who see a career in the renewables sector as being more aligned with their values.
 And if you’ll excuse the parochialism, we have the raw materials (plentiful wind and wave / tidal power) on our doorstep here in the North of Scotland.
 All that might be missing, based on the story to date with wind turbines, is increased fabrication opportunities (not capabilities) to serve this sector.
 That’s for another day and another author, however.

-What does this have to do with my own area of interest, workplace design?
 The ability to transition from a solely carbon-based energy viewpoint to one that will increasingly also include greener energy sources is underpinned by flexibility.
-Twenty-five years ago, when I set up Space Solutions in Aberdeen to serve what I saw was a gap in the local market, many organisations were seen as being hierarchical and static, and this was often reinforced by the very traditional design of their workplaces.
+Twenty-five years ago, when I set up Space Solutions in Aberdeen to serve what I saw was a gap in the local market, many organisations were seen as being hierarchical and static, and this was often reinforced by the very traditional interior design of their workplaces.
 The dual-aspect corner office was almost the first space marked on the plan and automatically earmarked for the Chief Executive.
 “Big is beautiful” was part of the design lexicon alongside chrome and mahogany.

-From speaking to our consultancy and design team before the pandemic, there was a feeling of the same old story when trying to push the boundaries with some clients when it came to workplace design.
+From speaking to our consultancy and design team before the pandemic, there was a feeling of the same old story when trying to push the boundaries with some clients when it came to modern workplace design.
 Heads nodded in agreement on the client side of the table when we introduced the potential benefits of new ways of working: moving from a culture of “command and control” to one of “support and trust” (with all the policy, technology, and physical mechanism to help with this transition).
-But when it came to implementation of said ideas, there was a real sense of decision-makers not being confident that their organisation was mature enough to take such a significant step.
+But when it came to implementation of modern workplace strategy, there was a real sense of decision-makers not being confident that their organisation was mature enough to take such a significant step.

 There were outliers, of course; those who knew about Lean and 6-Sigma and understood that it was not just a process methodology but a philosophy that could also manifest itself in the way workplaces were designed.
 Spaces to support spontaneous interaction and multi-disciplinary problem-solving became more and more critical in these new workplaces.
 Technology helped – it typically does, when used properly – to support creativity.